-FSU is striving to maintain a high quality and professional police department.
+FSU strives to maintain a high quality and professional police department.
 Some of our officers have college degrees, and we are increasing officer skills and professionalism through quality training programs, in addition to the technical skills officers learn in traditional training.
 Officers at FSU complete a minimum of 24 hours of law enforcement training per year.
-They also participate in specialized training including crime scene, suicide, domestic violence, sexual assault investigation, and active shooter/rapid response training.
+They also participate in specialized training including: